• HOME

 • 10:45 AM - 11:15 AM

-Avoiding breakdowns in a high-voltage fleet: Preventive maintenance for EVs
+Preventive maintenance for EVs: Avoiding breakdowns in a high-voltage fleet

 EV maintenance isn’t “less”– it’s different.
 Warranty or not, this session walks through the key inspections EV fleets should build into their schedules, along with an overview of the new 3-to-5 year maintenance cycle.
 With insights from leading technicians, attendees will learn how smart preventive strategies on key components, from AC compressors to suspension systems, cut downtime, avoid roadside failures and keep vehicles out of queues for parts that can take weeks to arrive.